WEDDINGS AND EVENTS

 2. used in Isaiah 62:4 metaphorically applied to the land of Israel: "Thy land shall be married," i.e., favored and blessed of the Lord.
 "Beulah Land"

 By the early 20th century, parcels from the original Lee tract had been repeatedly sub-divided, and the current property was the size it is today.
 In 1930, then owner, Payne Bryant, planted a large pecan orchard in the front field.
-Workers camped that hot summer on what is now the grand lawn, and day-after-day they hand-carried water in heavy canvas buckets from Lake Blue Heron to water the saplings to keep them alive.
+Workers that were descendants of those Mr. Lee used camped that hot summer on what is now the grand lawn to hand-carried water in heavy canvas buckets day-after-day from Lake Blue Heron to water the saplings and keep them alive.
 Between 2003-2009, a succession of relentless hurricanes wreaked havoc across Florida, and over 200 of the original pecan trees were lost.
 Today, a graceful stand of 50 trees remain.

 Over time, previous early homes filled with long-since forgotten memories have been reclaimed by the forces of nature.
-What is now Live Oak Plantation sites on the last remaining 22-acres that were finally re-purchased in 1990 by Joe David Meeks, current owner.
+What is now Live Oak Plantation sits on the last remaining 22-acres that were finally re-purchased in 1990 by Joe David Meeks, current owner.
 Joe and Donna Meeks consider themselves caretakers of this beautiful land that nature has so generously blessed with timeless beauty and natural resource.
 The Meeks now present Live Oak Plantation as a venue so that others may celebrate what nature and the labor of those who came before have created and to preserve the pecan harvesting legacy at Live Oak Plantation.
-Thought annual public demonstrations and exhibitions, they teach the process of harvesting pecans and other local crops and collaborate eight local schools and FAA chapters though on-site hands-on learning opportunities to educate students on proven crop production practices and to encourage agricultural pursuits.
+Through annual public demonstrations and exhibitions, the Meeks teach the process of harvesting pecans and other local crops in collaboration with eight local schools and FAA chapters.
+Though on-site hands-on learning opportunities, students are educated on proven crop production practices and are encouraged to consider agricultural pursuits.

-Live Oak Plantation is operating the the State of Florida as a model for the Florida Agritourism Program to help keep farms and farm history alive.
+Live Oak Plantation operates in the State of Florida as a model for the Florida Agritourism Program to help keep farms and farm history alive.
 Each Spring, Live Oak Plantation plants a vegetable garden in conjunction with the Waterfront Rescue Mission to help provide their patrons with fresh vegetables harvested throughout the summer.
 At harvest time, the general public may schdule tours for educational, demonstration, cultural, ceremonial, exhibition, and historically educational purposes.

-Live Oak Plantation is private land, a working farm with inherent dangers, and private home to the Meeks' family.
+Live Oak Plantation is private land, a working farm with inherent dangers, and private home to the Meeks family.
 As such, the property is open to the public by pre-scheduled appointment only.
-The property is surveilled by a private security company and cameras 24/7.
+The property is surveilled by a private security company. motion detectors, and cameras 24/7.